aws-samples/connected-vehicle-lab/vehicle-command/README.md

 Each skill consists of two basic parts, a front end and a back end.
 The front end is the voice interface, or VUI.
 The voice interface is configured through the voice interaction model.
 The back end is where the logic of your skill resides.
+In this case, a lambda function which will invoked and interact with AWS IoT Core Device Shadow API.

-## Three Options for Skill Setup
+## Setup
-There are a number of different ways for you to setup your skill, depending on your experience and what tools you have available.

- * If this is your first skill, choose the [Alexa-Hosted backend instructions](./instructions/setup-vui-alexa-hosted.md) to get started quickly.
- * If you want to manage the backend resources in your own AWS account, you can follow the [AWS-Hosted instructions](./instructions/setup-vui-aws-hosted.md).
- * Developers with the ASK Command Line Interface configured may follow the [ASK CLI instructions](./instructions/cli.md).
+1. Setup environment - Configure Cloud 9 IDE with Alexa CLI (ASK).
+Initialize ASK CLI with AWS profile
+2. Configure Alexa Skills
+3. Setup Lambda function.
+It will get invoked based on identified intent

 ---